 Because this is a Yes/No question, we aren’t looking for the value of t or x.
 What we need to know is, “Is 3(x + 1) a multiple of 24?”

-Evaluating the statements comes next.
+Next, we evaluate the statements.
 Statement 1 tells us that the smallest integer is even.
 If x is even, then x + 1 will always be odd.
 And 3 times an odd integer is always odd as well.
 Odd numbers cannot have even factors, so because t is always odd, we know for certain that the answer to the question is No; t is not a multiple of 24.

 Inexperienced test-takers often forget a critical fact at this point.
 It is easy to look at this evaluation, see that the answer is No, and conclude that Statement 1 is therefore Insufficient.
 “No” is the same as Insufficient, right?
 Without thinking critically, you could fall into this trap!